grafana/plugin-tools/docusaurus/docs/migration-guide/v9.3.x-9.4.x/index.md

 # Migrate plugins from Grafana 9.3.x to 9.4.x

-Follow the instructions in this section to migrate from Grafana 9.3.x to 9.4.x.
+Follow these instructions to migrate from Grafana 9.3.x to 9.4.x.

 ## New navigation layout is supported